 “By all means!”
 Zero got up from his seat and took off his Elemental Coat.
 Inopa then took his hand and pulled him towards the bonfire.
 They began to dance around it.
 A wolf started running around with them.

 Syferr and Seren were dancing around the bonfire as they saw Zero join in on the fun.
 “Oi!
-Zero, woo!”
-Syferr shouted at him in a cheerful way.
+Zero!
+Woohoo!”
+Syferr cheered at him.

-After a bit of dancing, Syferr noticed Seren sitting alone.
+After a bit of dancing Syferr noticed Seren sitting alone.
 He stopped dancing and went over to her.
-“Are you okay, Seren?” he asked more gently than his normal self.
+“Are you okay, Seren?” he put his hand on her shoulder and smiled.

 “Yeah.
 I’m okay." she was still shaking a little.